juancarruthers/SonarExportingTool/README.md

 # SonarExportingTool
-Sonar Exporting Tool is a wep app which name is selfexplainatory.
+Wep app which name is selfexplainatory.
+The pourpose is to offer support to exporting the measures obtained with SonarCloud